GeoStat-Framework/GSTools/docs/source/index.rst

 To enable the OpenMP support in Cython when using pip, you have to provide a C compiler and OpenMP.
 Parallel support is controlled by an environment variable ``GSTOOLS_BUILD_PARALLEL``, that can be ``0`` or ``1`` (interpreted as ``0`` if not present).
-GSTools then needs to be installed from source:
+The GSTools-Cython backend then needs to be installed from source:

 .. code-block:: none

     export GSTOOLS_BUILD_PARALLEL=1
-    pip install --no-binary=gstools gstools
+    pip install --no-binary=gstools-cython gstools

-Note, that the ``--no-binary=gstools`` option forces pip to not use a wheel for GSTools.
+Note, that the ``--no-binary=gstools-cython`` option forces pip to not use a wheel for the GSTools-Cython backend.

 For the development version, you can do almost the same:

 .. code-block:: none

     export GSTOOLS_BUILD_PARALLEL=1
+    pip install git+git://github.com/GeoStat-Framework/GSTools-Cython.git@main
     pip install git+git://github.com/GeoStat-Framework/GSTools.git@main